-What is a jury trial like for for a misdemeanor case?
-Six (6) jurors will be chosen from a panel of 23 potential juror and all six (6) must be convinced beyond all reasonable doubt of your guilt in order to convict you of the alleged charge of DUI.
+What is a jury trial like for a misdemeanor case?
+Six (6) jurors will be chosen from a panel of 23 potential jurors and all six (6) must be convinced beyond all reasonable doubt of your guilt in order to convict you of the alleged charge of Driving Under the Influance.
 What are the possible results of a jury trial?
 There are three (3) real likely possibilities: Guilty, Not Guilty and Hung Jury.
 For a Guilty verdict, all six (6) jurors must agree that the defendant is guilt has been proved beyond all reasonable doubt.
 A Not Guilty verdict (our favorite) requires allows for either six (6) jurors agreeing that the defendant is innocent, or, some jurors can vote guilty and some can vote not guilty.
 In the third scenario, you have what is called a “hung jury”.
 This is when the jurors cannot decide a verdict based upon all the evidence submitted and typically this results in a dismissal of your case.
 That means you will walk away acquitted of the charges against you.

 If your DUI attorney can convince only one (1) of the six (6) jurors to vote not guilty, you may win the case.
 That certainly seems a lot better than relying on the mercy of the court and the State Attorney to treat you fairly.
 At DANIELS & HANNAN, we fight DUI cases for our clients and use all of our skills and trial-tested techniques to defend our clients, protect their innocence and vindicate their names.

 At DANIELS & HANNAN our Attorneys are able to handle any D.U.I. or drinking-related traffic violation that you have and we offer you the personal attention you deserve.
 Our office staff and Attorneys are able to walk you the best options for defending your rights and explain how it will work from beginning to end.